Texans’ Lovie Smith not benching Davis Mills: ‘I just don’t think it’s time’

 The interception thrown by Mills in the fourth quarter was a poor choice.

-“Very critical,” Mills siad.
+“Very critical,” Mills said.
 “Not coming away from that drive with points is big.
-It changed from maybe worst-case scenario getting a field goal there, that allows us to go down that next drive and it be a one possession game.
+It changed from maybe worst-case scenario getting a field goal there, which allows us to go down that next drive and it be a one-possession game.
 So, it’s tough.
 I’ve got to be smarter with the ball there.

 There’s been a ton of speculation about the Texans, who would own the first overall pick if the season was over today, about drafting a quarterback, perhaps Ohio State standout C.J.
 Stroud or Alabama star Bryce Young.